syncfusion-content/wpf-docs/wpf/Themes/Getting-Started.md

 ---
 layout: post
 title: Steps to apply themes for Syncfusion Essential WPF controls
-description: Learn how to apply the themes for Syncfusion Essential WPF controls
+description: Learn here about how to apply the themes for Syncfusion Essential WPF controls using SfSkinManager control
 platform: wpf
 control: Themes
 documentation: ug